 - How to Use: Follow package directions.
 Best used overnight when drains are not being used.

-- Why This Works: Biological cleaners such as Biokleen Drain Gel or Earth Enzymes Drain Opener contain enzymes and/or bacteria that eat through the organic material in the clog to clear the drain.
+- Why This Works: Biological cleaners such as Earth Enzymes Drain Opener or Biokleen Drain Gel contain enzymes and/or bacteria that eat through the organic material in the clog to clear the drain.
 These cleaners can be used in homes with septic systems because they don’t kill beneficial bacteria.
+(Green Gobbler Drain Clog Remover is another popular solution, it uses monosodium sulfate, a non-toxic acid, to remove drain gunk.)

 How to Prevent Drain Clogs From Coming Back